WalletGrower

 The Bottom Line

 Dave has evolved from a simple overdraft-prediction app into a comprehensive financial platform that combines cash advances, banking, and budgeting tools.
-The $1/month membership fee is one of the most transparent pricing models in the EWA space โ€” you always know what you're paying, unlike tip-based models where costs can vary wildly.
+Following the February 2025 FTC-settlement-driven restructure, Dave charges a 5% service fee per advance ($5 floor, $15 cap) plus a $3/month membership for new members (existing members may be grandfathered at up to $5/month).
 The ExtraCash feature provides up to $500 in 0% interest advances, which is competitive with most EWA apps.
-However, the real draw is the integrated Dave Banking account: with direct deposit, you get advances up to $500 (vs. $250 without), no overdraft fees, and up to 2-day early paycheck access.
-The subscription model means Dave costs $12/year regardless of how often you use it, making it extremely cost-effective for frequent users.
-The downsides: the express fee for instant transfers ($1.99-$5.99) can add up, the $500 maximum still won't cover major emergencies, and like all EWA apps, habitual use can mask underlying budget problems rather than solving them.
+The real draw is the integrated Dave Banking account: with direct deposit, you get advances up to $500 (vs. $250 without), no overdraft fees, and up to 2-day early paycheck access.
+The downsides: the express fee for instant transfers (typically $1.99-$5.99) stacks on top of the new service fee, the $500 maximum still won't cover major emergencies, and like all EWA apps, habitual use can mask underlying budget problems rather than solving them.

 At a Glance